Tirzah (Biblical name): Tirzah in scripture

-Tirzah is mentioned as a town in Song of Solomon 6:4 Thou art beautiful, O my love, as Tirzah, comely as Jerusalem, terrible as an army with banners.

 Tirzah in literature

 Tirzah is a figure in William Blake's mythology, notably in his poem To Tirzah from Songs of Experience.
 According to Northrop Frye, Blake identified both the Biblical city of Tirzah and the daughter of Zelophehad with worldliness and materialism, as opposed to the spiritual realm of Jerusalem in Judah.

 The name Tirzah has a similar symbolism in Lew Wallace's novel Ben-Hur: A Tale of the Christ, in which it is given to the leprosy-afflicted sister of Judah Ben-Hur, who is eventually cleansed by Jesus.
 The character of Tirzah, played by Cathy O'Donnell, appears in William Wyler's 1959 film Ben-Hur, which won the Academy Award for Best Picture.

-A character named Tirzah Vame appears in Ward Moore's 1953 novel Bring the Jubilee.

-Tirzah is also the main character in Sara Douglass's novel Threshold.

-Tirzah is one of the names used to refer to the character "Angel" in Francine Rivers's book Redeeming Love.

-In "Giants in the Earth," by Esther Friesner in Turn the Other Chick (Chicks in Chainmail series), Tirzah is a concubine of King David who becomes one of the series' titular sword-wielding "chicks."
-In Agatha Christie's murder mystery The Pale Horse, one of the three women who claim to be witches is named Thyrza Grey.